ICAMS/strucscan/paper/paper.md

 4. *Post-processing of results*

 At the end of each workflow cycle, strucscan starts post-processing of the calculation results.
-It will collect the central results from the data tree and compile them in Python dictionaries in JSON format for further post-processing or for database upload.
+It will collect the central results from the data-tree and compile them in Python dictionaries in JSON format for further post-processing or for database upload.
 In the context of materials properties the post-processing by strucscan includes, e.g., the fitting of energy-volume data to an equation of state and the compilation of the resulting equilibrium volume,